 An additional option is available for centralized attendant that allows the remote attendant recall destination to be determined by time of day.
 This is accomplished by selecting the remote attendant destination and which ring plan the attendant recalls will follow.
 An example would be during normal working hours, transfer and hold recalls from stations in the branch office will recall to the main attendant at the main office location.
-When the attendant at the main office goes home at 5:00pm, the recalls from the branch office that is still on duty after 5:00pm.
+When the attendant at the main office goes home at 5:00pm, the recalls from the branch office can be automatically rerouted to a local attendant or local station within the branch office that is still on duty after 5:00pm.
 This is accomplished by changing the attendant destination on a per ring plan basis in MMC 825.